NameShares/nameshares/BUILD_WIN32.md

 #### Set up the directory structure####
 * Create a base directory for all projects.
 I'm putting everything in `D:\NameShares`, you can use whatever you like.
-In several of the batch files and makefiles, this directory will be referred to as `BITSHARES_ROOT`:
+In several of the batch files and makefiles, this directory will be referred to as `NAMESHARES_ROOT`:
   ```
 mkdir D:\NameShares
 ```